-There have been some close attempts to discovering how to make electricity work, but significant steps towards understanding electromagnetism were made only in the 1600s.
+There had been some close attempts in discovering how to make electricity work, but significant steps toward understanding electromagnetism were made only in the 1600s.

-The first one to make an in-depth study of static electricity was an English astronomer William Gilbert.
+The first one to make an in-depth study of static electricity was the English astronomer William Gilbert.

-Eventually, in 1752, during a thunderstorm, Benjamin Franklin conducted his key-on-the-kite experiment that we all were taught in school.
+Eventually, in 1752, during a thunderstorm, Benjamin Franklin conducted his key-on-the-kite experiment that we all learned in school.